 If a heritage asset's carrying amount is decreased as a result of a revaluation, the decrease is recognised in surplus or deficit.
 However, the decrease is debited directly to a revaluation surplus to the extent of any credit balance existing in the revaluation surplus in respect of that heritage asset.

 Transfers

 Transfers and subsidies should include all irrecoverable payments made by the instituition.

-Transfers and subsidies are recognised as an expenditure when there is a final authorisation of the payment.
+Transfers and subsidies are recognised as an expenditure when the final authorisation for the payment is effected in the system.